kvnang/frkennyang/src/posts/wyd23/index.md

 BOOK NOW

-## 4. Who is in charge of this pilgrimage group?
+## 4. Who is in charge of this pilgrimage?

 This pilgrimage is organized by Seven World Tours and Fifi Lukito will be our group leader.
 As the founder of this travel agency, she has led numerous tour groups to multiple destinations around the world.
 In 2019, I was the chaplain of her pilgrimage group to the Holy Land.